MRKVRYouTube/BankingGUI/README.md

 # 💰 Fake Banking System (Tkinter)

 A simple Python GUI application that simulates basic banking account features like account creation, login, and deletion.
 Built using **Tkinter** with local JSON storage.
-Right now, the app version is 1.0.0!
+Right now, the app version is 1.1.0!

+The storeage currently only works localy on your device, at some point, I WILL buy a database and server.
+For this version, it is local though.

 ---